 A Pacific Northwest Author — Home is west of the continental divide, north of the 45th parallel, south of the Canadian border.
-The Sevin Devils, Imnaha, The Zumwalt, Hells Canyon, River of No Return, The Cascades, The Pacific, Lake Missoula, The Columbia Gorge, Going To The Sun, Flathead, Wallowa, Joseph Canyon, The Rattlesnake, Pittsburg Landing, The Lochsa, Lookout, Mission Falls.
-I am a daughter of the west.
+The Sevin Devils, Imnaha, The Zumwalt, Hells Canyon, River of No Return, The Cascades, The Pacific, Lake Missoula, Columbia Gorge, Going To The Sun, Flathead, Wallowa, Joseph Canyon, The Rattlesnake, Pittsburg Landing, Lochsa, Lookout, Mission Falls.
+A daughter of the west.